 January is one of my favorite months in the desert.
 I find myself comparing the weather to that of other places I’ve lived (like Chicago, New York, and Baltimore 🥶) and feel grateful that I managed to wind up in my idea of paradise.

-The weather in January is nearly indistinguishable from December’s, and consequently, the garden “to do” list is similar.
-(You can expect some of the information here to look familiar if you’ve read December’s Gardening Guide.)
+The weather in January is nearly indistinguishable from December’s, and consequently, the garden “to do” list is similar to December’s.

 January Weather Outlook